Indacaterol: Pharmacodynamics

+Indacaterol is a long-acting selective β_{2}-adrenergic receptor agonist.

 History

 It was approved by the European Medicines Agency (EMA) under the brand name Onbrez Breezhaler on November 30, 2009, and by the United States Food and Drug Administration (FDA), under the brand name Arcapta Neohaler, on July 1, 2011.
 In 2016, Novartis licensed its U.S. commercial rights for Arcapta Neohaler to Sunovion Pharmaceuticals.